 \subsection{Additional definitions}

-\paragraph{Competitive ratio.}\; Let $(S,\cI)$ be an independence system and let $w:S\to\RR_+$ be injective (all weights distinct and positive).
-Fix a maximum-weight basis $\OPT=\OPT(S)\in\cI$ (for matroids with injective weights, this basis is unique, so the choice for that case is canonical).
+\paragraph{Competitive ratio.}\; Let $(S,\cI)$ be an independence system and let $w:S\to\RR_+$ be injective, that is, all weights are distinct.
+Fix a maximum-weight basis $\OPT=\OPT(S)\in\cI$; note that for matroids with injective weights, this basis is unique, so the choice for that case is canonical.
 We say an algorithm for any of the considered variants of the secretary problem is $\alpha$-\emph{probability-competitive} if, for this fixed $\OPT$, every $e\in\OPT$ is included in the algorithm’s output $\ALG\in\cI$ with probability at least $\alpha$.
 We say the algorithm is $\alpha$-\emph{utility-competitive} if the output satisfies $\E[w(\ALG)]\ge \alpha\,w(\OPT)$.
 Note that $\alpha$-probability-competitiveness implies $\alpha$-utility-competitiveness, since

 \paragraph{Combinations of independence systems.} \; In most of our results we work with independence systems obtained from simpler ones via an operation we call \emph{combination}, which strictly extends the usual \emph{intersection}.
 Let $\{(S_j,\mathcal{I}_j)\}_{j=1}^M$ be independence systems.
 Their \emph{combination} is the system $(S,\mathcal{I})$ where